-If you are interested in RC racing but do not know where to start, this guide will hopefully help you on your way.
+If you are interested in RC racing but don’t know where to start, this guide will hopefully help you on your way.

 Model car racing is a very popular hobby around the world, and it’s a lot more fun than racing over the local car park on your own.
 At an RC car club you’ll meet lots of like-minded people who can share tips and offer advice.